kiryls/game_of_life/README.md

 - [x] implementing a catalog of patterns
 - [x] spacebar pauses/resumes the simulation
 - [x] Enter key moves to the next state during a pause
-- [ ] variant: probabilistic rules
+- [x] variant: probabilistic rules
+- [ ] draw w/ mouse during pause

 ## List of Parameters
 in `./src/game_of_life.c`: